MatthewBJane/ThemePark/README.md

 # Welcome to the Theme Park

 Theme Park is a package for fun ggplot themes related to popular culture (movies, TV shows, video-games, etc.).
-I don't have much time to expand this further so please consider submitting a theme!
+I don’t have much time to expand this further so please consider submitting a theme!

 ## Submit a Theme